 It is important to note that rosacea can progress from one subtype to others.
 If you have rosacea, closely monitor your skin for any signs of progression.
 Any signs of skin thickening or eye involvement should be addressed with your physician immediately as early treatment is imperative.

-There are no medical tests to confirm rosacea.
-Rather, your doctor will examine your skin and eyes, as well ask you many questions related to typical rosacea symptoms and presentation.
-Your doctor may recommend medical tests to rule out other conditions which can look similar to rosacea, however, such as lupus and allergic reactions.
+There are no definitive medical tests to confirm rosacea.
+Rather, your doctor will examine your skin and eyes, in addition to asking many questions related to the typical presentation and symptoms of rosacea.
+Your doctor may recommend medical tests to rule out other conditions which can look similar to rosacea, such as lupus and allergic reactions.

 Recent studies have shown rosacea to be associated with an increased risk for developing a number of serious conditions, including autoimmune diseases, gastrointestinal disease, neurological disorders, cardiovascular disease and even some cancers.
-While not a causal relationship, the association is thought to be indicative of underlying systemic inflammation, a known contributor to all these conditions .
-As such, it may be prudent to discuss a rosacea diagnosis with your primary care physician as a consideration of risk for these types of diseases.
+While a causal relationship to rosacea has not been shown, the association is thought to be indicative of underlying systemic inflammation, a known contributor to all these conditions .
+As such, it may be prudent to discuss a rosacea diagnosis with your primary care physician as a potential risk factor for these types of diseases.

 While there is no cure for rosacea, a variety of treatment options can improve your skin’s appearance and comfort.

 Beyond this basic approach, the recommended course of treatment will depend on the subtype(s) of your rosacea and other considerations.
 Together, you and your doctor will devise a customized plan, which may include multiple medications to treat the varying symptoms of each subtype of which you suffer.